Donald Trump ‘Infuriated’ By Label ‘Racist,’ Upset Because ‘It’s Bad For Business,’ Reports ‘Washington Post’

-After a series of statements that have been branded “racist” by critics, beginning with his the earliest speeches of his 2016 presidential campaign in which he labeled Mexican immigrants “criminals, drug dealers, rapists, etc.,” as The Washington Post quoted, the label “racist” has come to be widely applied to Trump himself.
+After a series of statements that have been branded “racist” by critics, beginning with the earliest speeches of his 2016 presidential campaign in which he labeled Mexican immigrants “criminals, drug dealers, rapists, etc.,” as The Washington Post quoted, the label “racist” has come to be widely applied to Trump himself.

 In fact, according to a recent poll cited by CT Mirror an overwhelming 80 percent of African-Americans say that Trump is personally racist.

 Another poll taken in mid-July showed that 50 percent of all Americans, across racial and ethnic groups, believe that Trump is racist, as The Inquisitr reported.
-But Trump has appeared oblivious to his own racism.
+But Trump has appeared oblivious to the racist nature of his comments.
 In fact, after Trump tweeted that four women of color in Congress should “go back” to countries that they supposedly came from, Trump’s own White House Counselor and spokesperson Kellyanne Conway was forced to explain to Trump why his tweets were racist, as The Inquisitr reported.

 But not only has Trump rejected the label “racist” as applied to himself — even lashing out in one Twitter tirade to label one of the highest-ranking African-American members of Congress, Elijah Cummings, a “racist” — being called a racist has “infuriated” Trump, and has been “gnawing at him in recent days,” according to a report published on Sunday.